 - Cam sensor (pickup coil) is not required to run.

-If it stops stalling, replace sensor with Mopar or NTK parts.
+If it stops stalling, replace the sensor with Mopar or NTK parts.

 on how to check your vehicle.
-I've been using a meter for long time and this is the simplest and most useful instruction I've seen.
-If you are uncertain on how to check something, do some Google searches (be sure to use the word "Jeep [engine type]), Jeep Forum searches (upper left hand corner) or reply to this post and someone could advise you.
+I've been using a meter for a long time, and this is the simplest and most useful instruction I've seen.
+If you are uncertain about how to check something, do some Google searches (be sure to use the word "Jeep [engine type]), Jeep Forum searches (upper left hand corner), or reply to this post, and someone could advise you.

 When you've exhausted yourself and are about to pull your hair out (if you have any), you can do one of two things:

 1) Start a post

 with as many facts as you can in regards to exactly when it stalls... accelerating, decelerating, up a hill, coasting, hitting a bump, completely at random, etc. What do the instruments do?
 What have you checked, and how did you check it?
 What have you already done to try to fix it?

 The details (but not the story of your life) are important to get your Jeep running so you can resume your life.
 Here is a good synopsis

 of how you need to approach getting help on the forum.